-3.1 Water Quality
+3.1 Water quality

 USGS and MSU began water quality sampling in 2010 within the watershed.
-MSU began sampling at edge of field and near field locations(tier 1) in order to monitor water leaving agricultural fields.
-USGS began sampling in tributaries farther downstream and within Porter Bayou itself (tier 2).
+MSU began sampling at edge of field and near field locations in order to monitor water leaving agricultural fields.
+USGS began sampling in tributaries farther downstream and within Porter Bayou itself.
 These monitoring efforts have led to a greater understanding of water quality within the bayou and leaving crop fields.
-As noted in Section 2.6.1.1.3, Middle Porter Bayou has been identified by MDEQ as not having water quality adequate to support its designated uses (listed in Section 2.6.2.1).
+As noted in Section 2.6.1.1.3, Lower Porter Bayou has been identified by MDEQ as not having water quality adequate to support its designated uses (listed in Section 2.6.2.1).
 However, this water quality assessment was an evaluated assessment, not based on water quality data.

-3.2 Water Quantity
+3.2 Water quantity

 Water supply is a growing concern in the region.
-Ground water use in the Mississippi Alluvial Plain has resulted in lower flows in many streams, including the Sunflower River (MS Museum of Natural Science 2005).
-The Middle Porter Bayou Watershed is near the area of greatest groundwater decline in the Delta (YMD 2008).
+Ground water depletion in the Mississippi Alluvial Plain has resulted in lower flows in many streams, including the Sunflower River (MS Museum of Natural Science 2005).
+The Porter Bayou watershed is near the area of greatest groundwater decline in the Delta (YMD 2008).
 In the watershed, ground water is withdrawn for drinking water and to irrigate crops.